memgraph/docs/mage/query-modules/python/kmeans-clustering.md

 ## Abstract

-The k-means algorithm clusters given data by trying to separate samples in `n` groups of equal variance, by minimizing a criterion known as within-the-cluster sum-of-squares.
-To understand more about it, jump to the [algorithm](../../algorithms/machine-learning-graph-analytics/k-means-clustering-algorithm) page.
+The k-means algorithm clusters given data by trying to separate samples in `n` groups of equal variance by minimizing the criterion known as within-the-cluster sum-of-squares.
+To learn more about it, jump to the [algorithm](../../algorithms/machine-learning-graph-analytics/k-means-clustering-algorithm) page.

 | Trait               | Value                                                          |
 | ------------------- | -------------------------------------------------------------- |